virtualstores/tt2/android.md

             appVersion = BuildConfig.VERSION_NAME,
             Build.MODEL),
         tags = mapOf(
                 //More tags can be added for more ways of filtering all visits.
-It's recommended to use these tags.
+We recommended to use these tags as they are already prepared in the CMS for data filtering.
                 "userID" to user.ID,
                 "userGender" to user.gender,
                 "userAge" to user.age